City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 When running "docker compose up" you might get an error like this:

-    admin-frontend_1  | events.js:174
-    admin-frontend_1  |       throw er; // Unhandled 'error' event
-    admin-frontend_1  |       ^
-    admin-frontend_1  |
     admin-frontend_1  | Error: ENOSPC: System limit for number of file watchers reached, watch '/admin-frontend/public'

 or your build may error randomly.

 There's a lot of files under `node_modules` and they are all being watched, reaching the system limit.
 Each file watcher takes up some kernel memory, and therefore they are limited to some reasonable number by default.
-On a Ubuntu Linux the limit can be increased for example like this:
+On Ubuntu Linux the limit can be increased for example like this:

     echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p